galperie/galperie.github.io/_posts/2017-05-26-hibernate-annotations.markdown

 categories: hibernate spring java
 ---

 Spring is filled with annotations.
-It both makes your life easier and a living nightmare.
-Forget to put the right annotation in the right spot?
-Spring will break and cry and show only semi-useful error messages.
-Use the wrong one and it'll break and cry and show even less useful error messages.
+It can make your life so much easier and at the same time, a living nightmare.
+If you forget to put the right annotation in the right spot, Spring will just break and fill you logs with unhelpful error messages.
 It can be tricky, but when used correctly it can save you from writing a whole lot of code and, even better, having to think out complicated object relationships and try to weave it all together.

 On a recent project I noticed that out of all the annotations my team struggled with, Hibernate annotations were by far the most difficult.
 Something about trying to take a very complicated relational database and figure out how to get hibernate to just do what we wanted to do, proved very difficult.
 (Granted some of the issues might've been from a very very complicated data schema and big design changes happening often, but I digress &#x1F910;)